 Financial reporting is governed by a set of common principles.
 The Group applies the IFRS accounting standards approved within the EU and has a common Group chart of accounts.
-The Group's financial management organization has drawn up guidelines for units, covering the content of financial reporting and the dates within which reporting must take place.
+The Group's financial management organization has drawn up guidelines for units, covering the content of financial reporting and the reporting schedule.

-Business regions and country sales units make use of a number of different accounting and financial reporting systems.
+Strategic Business Units and legal entities in countries make use of a number of different accounting and financial reporting systems.
 Group-level financial reporting is handled using one centrally-managed system.
-Business regions as well as country sales units are responsible for providing data for the Group's reporting system.
+Strategic Business Units as well as Group legal entities are responsible for providing data for the Group's reporting system.
 The Group-level financial management organization is responsible for maintaining the Group's reporting system and for monitoring that appropriate and correct data is fed into the system.